bpva/gopm/README.md

 - Package files into an archive and upload them to a server via SSH.
 - Download archive files via SSH and unpack them.
+## Installation

+You can install the Go Package Manager using the following methods:

+### Method 1: Using "go install"

+You can install the latest version of the Go Package Manager by running the following command in your terminal:

+go install github.com/bpva/gopm/cmd/cli@latest

+### Method 2: From the Releases Page

+Alternatively, you can download the desired release version of the Go Package Manager from the Releases page (https://github.com/bpva/gopm/releases) on GitHub.
+Choose the appropriate binary for your operating system and architecture, and then follow the installation instructions provided in the release documentation.
 ## Configuration

 To configure the tool, you can use a `.env` file or environment variables.
 The tool supports the following configuration options: